edertone/TurboBuilder/TurboBuilder-Node/extras/help/upgrade-dependencies.md

 - Check generate.js file contents and update the library versions to match the new ones

+- Check test.js file contents to update the phpUnit and qunit versions used

 - Update the dependencies on the site_php template: src/main/resources/project-templates/site_php/package.json